-The case studies presented in the article includes stories of two participants in a psychodrama group that operated within the comprehensive framework of Israel’s Prisoner Rehabilitation Authority.
+The stories presented in the article includes stories of two participants in a psychodrama group that operated within the comprehensive framework of Israel’s Prisoner Rehabilitation Authority.
 The participants in the group were prisoners released on the condition that they participate in a rehabilitation program.
 In addition to participating in group therapy, participants were required to meet individually with a social worker throughout the rehabilitation period, to do community service work, and to remain in their homes from ten o’clock every night.

 This psychodrama group consisted of six participants.
 The sessions were co-facilitated by two therapists, one of which is the first author of this article.
 The sessions took place once a week over the course of a year, in the offices of the Welfare Department in a city in central Israel.
 Each session lasted an hour and a half.

-Processes of splitting and integrating that occurred in the group setting are exemplified through the stories of two participants (identified here as A and D).
+Processes of splitting and integration that occurred in the group setting are exemplified through the stories of two participants (identified here as A and D).
 This allows a deep and focused observation of emotional processes undergone by individuals.
 However, since the processes described relate to the interaction between each participant and the group as a whole and with the other individual participants, other participants are also mentioned in the descriptions.

 Case 1: Participant A